-How to Prevent HUS
+How To Prevent HUS In New York State

 Children 5 years old and younger, as well as elderly adults 65 years old or older, have the highest risk of developing hemolytic uremic syndrome.
 Additionally, those with weakened immune systems from conditions, such as AIDS, and those that have endured certain genetic changes are at a greater risk of developing HUS.
 Roughly 3 to 5 percent of those diagnosed with hemolytic uremic syndrome sufferer fatalities.
 The most effective way to stop the disease from causing permanent and severe damage throughout your body is through a combination of early diagnosis and treatment.